Friday, 7 January 2011

 reduced to a polynomial of fixed degree.

-R[x]_t$ with $e$ mapped to $x$.
+finite resolution as R[x]t-module.
+This is done by considering R[x]tetoR[x]t with e mapped to x.
 Carrying the induction through gives an explicit

 resolution which is a sign-twisted version of the Koszul resolution: In